wilsonmar/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 <li> Hold down &#8984; (command) + option + P + R to reset Parameter RAM (PRAM).</li>
 </ul>

-By contrast, to get the GRUB menu on Linux machines, hold down the power button for 5 seconds or repeatedly pressing the Shift key during bootup.

 After powering up your Mac,
 a folder with a question mark means that a <a href="#MacBoot">boot folder (described below)</a> was not found on the hard disk.